ayshrj/aircallproject/README.md

 ## React Best Practices

 - The code follows best practices for structuring React components and managing state.
-- Redux or Context API is used for state management, providing a scalable and maintainable architecture.

 ## Code Readability and Maintainability